 Shakespeare Lives is the British Council’s major cultural programme for 2016.
 It will be a global celebration of the life and works of William Shakespeare on the occasion of the 400th anniversary of his death.
 Shakespeare Lives is about sparking cultural exchange through the shared language of Shakespeare.
 Throughout 2016, the Shakespeare Lives programme will bring together all areas of the organisation to create a truly worldwide celebration of his works.

 To mark this occasion, the British Council in Bangladesh, in collaboration with UK’s Graeae Theatre Company and Dhaka Theatre of Bangladesh, will organise a unique production of Shakespeare’s ‘Romeo and Juliet’ in 2016 featuring young artists with disabilities.
-The British Council held a Press Launch to announce the initiative on 12 November, 2015 at British Council’s office in Fuller Road.
-Barbara Wickham, Director, British Council and Matt Pusey, Deputy Director, British Council were present at the event.
+The British Council held a Press Launch to announce the initiative.
 BRAC has been a partner in this venture along with many other organisations.

 The British Council is calling this unique production ‘A Different Romeo and Juliet’.
 The one of a kind production is led by Jenny Sealey, Artistic Director of Graeae Theatre Company in collaboration with Dhaka Theatre’s Nasiruddin Yousuff.
 The artists are drawn from different groups of people in Bangladesh with disabilities, with participants from Centre for the Rehabilitation of the Paralysed (CRP-Bangladesh), Bangladesh Rural Advancement Committee (BRAC), Bangladesh Reform Initiatives for Development, Governance and Empowerment (BRIDGE) and Gram Theatre.